simplworld/simpl.world.website/_posts/2021-05-17-load-run-data-on-demand.md

 Here the `SimplActions.loadRunData` second parameter is set to `true` to ensure the player scenarios are loaded into the redux store.

-These changes are implemented in the `load-run-data-on-demand` branch of the `simpl-calc-ui` repository.
+These changes are implemented in the `simpl-calc-ui` repository.

 ## Running the Example Games with Multiple Game Runs

-The `load-run-data-on-demand` branches of both these example game front ends can work with more than one game run.
+Both these example game front ends can work with more than one game run.

-The `profiling` branches of their accompanying model services (`simpl-div-model` and `simpl-calc-model`) support creating runs with non-default names.
+Their accompanying model services (`simpl-div-model` and `simpl-calc-model`) support creating runs with non-default names.
 For example, running:

 ```shell